akhodakivskiy/VimFx/documentation/styling.md

 size), help dialog and button with CSS.
 In fact, using the techniques shown here you can re-style almost _any_ part of Firefox.

-1. Copy stuff from the below examples or from [style.css] into [userChrome.css] or a new [Stylish] style.
+1. Copy stuff from the below examples or from [style.css] into [userChrome.css].
    You get far just by copying and pasting.

+2. Since Firefox 69, you must set `toolkit.legacyUserProfileCustomizations.stylesheets` in `about:config` to
+   `true`.

-2. Make sure that the following code is at the top of the file:
+3. Make sure that the following code is at the top of the file:

    ```css
    @namespace url(http://www.mozilla.org/keymaster/gatekeeper/there.is.only.xul);